|Typical Bank fee||£2,600||£7,200||£16,200|

 |Typical Solicitor’s fee||£1,300||£3,600||£8,100|

 The term Probate is used to describe the legal processes used to distribute a persons estate after they have died.
 This involves dealing with a deceased’s property including all financial and personal possessions as well as settling their debts and winding up charges on the estate.

-Usually the executors of the estate as named within the will can obtain probate.
+Usually the executors of the estate as named within the will can obtain a grant probate.

 What if there is no Will

 In the case of there being no will then probate will be granted according to the laws of intestacy, you can read more about these rules here when granted under the laws of intestacy a grant of probate will often be referred to as letters of administration.

 When dealing with a small estate usually under £20,000 you may not need to obtain a grant of probate.
 In cases were the deceased left a Will most banks and building society’s will release funds based on proof of ID and a certified copy of the death certificate and Will.
 If there is no will then its quite common for institutions to insist on seeing a grant of probate in order to ensure they release funds to the correct person.

 Probate is not normally required to deal with assets that are hel in joint names.
 For example a property passing from one spouse to another that had been registered in joint names or a bank account help in joint names.

 How to deal with Probate

 Dealing with an estate can be a complicated process but there are some basic common steps